Sore throats in babies and children

 - Make sure he or she has plenty to drink.
 If your child has started eating solid food, offer plenty of cool drinks, especially water.

 - Pamol® may help to relieve pain and discomfort associated with sore throats (see our handy Dose Calculator to check the correct dosage).
 Always read the label and use as directed.
 Incorrect use can be harmful.
 If symptoms persist see your healthcare professional.

 Sometimes children can get ‘strep throat’.
 A rare complication of strep throat is rheumatic fever.
 Maori and Pacific children are more at risk of rheumatic fever, and should see a doctor in the first 1 to 2 days of any sore throat.
 In communities where rheumatic fever is uncommon, seek medical attention if the symptoms are not improving after 2 days or your child develops other symptoms that concern you.

-Colds or ‘Flu’
+Colds or ‘Flu’ in babies and children

 People often think of a cold and the flu as the same thing, but in fact, there are important differences when it comes to their cause and their treatment.
 Although both illnesses are caused by viruses and share many symptoms, they are actually quite different.